rastacalavera/ll-mirror/content/episode/upcoming2.md

 +++
-Description = "Proxy Configs and Image Sharing with [Chevereto](https://v3-docs.chevereto.com/get-started/#use)"
+Description = "asdfasdfasdf"
-#Date = 2021-04-27T19:21:00-05:00
+Date = 2022-10-17T10:24:21-05:00
-PublishDate = 2021-04-30T19:21:00-05:00 # this is the datetime for the when the epsiode was published.
+PublishDate = 2022-10-17T10:24:21-05:00 # this is the datetime for the when the epsiode was published.
 This will default to Date if it is not set.
-Example is "2016-04-25T04:09:45-05:00" podcast_file = "###.mp3" # the name of the podcast file, after the media prefix. podcast_duration = ""
-#podcast_bytes = "" # the length of the episode in bytes
+Example is "2016-04-25T04:09:45-05:00" podcast_file = "###.mp3" # the name of the podcast file, after the media prefix. podcast_duration = "" podcast_bytes = "" # the length of the episode in bytes episode_image = "img/episode/default.jpg"
-episode_image = "img/episode/e06/e06.png"
 #episode_banner = ""
 #guests = [] # The names of your guests, based on the filename without extension.
 #sponsors = []
 #episode = ""
-title = "Self-Hosted Image Sharing Made Easy"
+title = "asdfasdfasdf"
 #subtitle = ""
-images = ["img/episode/e06/e06.png"]
+images = ["img/episode/default-social.jpg"]
 #hosts = [] # The names of your hosts, based on the filename without extension.
 #aliases = ["/##"]
 #youtube = ""